-In cash transactions, it is left up to the buyer to physically carry the deed to the recording authority after the closing has taken place.
+In cash transactions, it is often left up to the buyer to physically carry the deed to the recording authority after the closing has taken place.

 While this is technically a negotiable cost, the seller doesn’t have any interest in whether or not the buyer’s documents get recorded, and thus this cost almost always falls on the buyer.

 If documents need to be shipped at other places, you will need to pay courier fees.